permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/refresh.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `validate` command, it is possible to validate the local state for consistency and correctness.
+Using the `refresh` command, it is possible to scan source files in the current workspace and synchronize the local state.

 ```text
   ____                                               _